rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 `fn2` function parameter `f` needs to be defined for all possible types `T`.
 However, `fn2` can pick whatever type it wants for `T` and use `f` with it.
-Another words, there exists some type `T` that will be used but `f` has no way of knowing which.
+In other words, there exists some type `T` that will be used but `f` has no way of knowing which.
 The name for it is _existential quantification_.
 Some languages even use the `exists` keyword to describe it.